pigreco-luogoideale/deploy-hugo-gh-th/README.md

 # Deploy

-Use podman (or docker, if you really have to...) to build and deploy the image.
+Use podman (or docker, if you really have to...) to build and deploy the image:

+    $ podman build -t deploy-hugo-gh-th .
+    $ podman run -it --rm \
+                 -p 8000:8000 \
+                 -v "rclone.conf:/root/.rclone.conf" \
+                 deploy-hugo-gh-th

 Manage the deploy as you like.